 Unpasteurized Soft Cheese

-If you’re heading to someone else’s house for Thanksgiving, you’ll need to avoid stuffing it is being prepared inside the turkey.
+If you’re heading to someone else’s house for Thanksgiving, you’ll need to avoid stuffing if it is being prepared inside the turkey.
 Why?
 Because the turkey cavity doesn’t get hot enough to kill bacteria.
 Thankfully, you can enjoy stuffing if it is cooked separately as a side dish, just make sure it is heated to at least 160 degrees.

 Eating raw cookie dough, brownie, or cake batter is a childhood pastime for a lot of adults.
 Little did we know it wasn’t the safest thing to do!
 Any batter contains raw eggs, which is unhealthy for anyone, but especially pregnant women.
 Raw eggs contain salmonella, which isn’t good for growing babies.